edvalas/DataRepProject/README.md

 For Example
 url: *https://rsa.ie/documents/penaltypointsstats/(Year)penaltypoints?id=(Category)* , you can replace (Year) and (Category) with a value for the year and category(1-12) of penalty points to show data for that given year and category of points.

-The Url: https://rsa.ie/documents/penaltypointsstats/2015/penaltypoints?id=3 will return the total data of issued penalty points for the category of 3 points in 2015.
+The Url: https://rsa.ie/documents/penaltypointsstats/2015/penaltypoints?id=3 will return the data table of issued penalty points for the category of 3 points in 2015.

-The data is returned in JSON and for the year will be displayed with the following properties:
+The data is returned in JSON and for the given year & category of points(1-12), it will be displayed with the following properties:

-**- ID of the table - year/category(1-12) (2015 3 - 15-3)**
+**- ID of the table - year/category(1-12) (2015 3 - id = 15_3, underscore is used to not be mixed up with month id denoted by - )**

 **- Year of the Data**